(

 If you were nodding your head in the cold email section, but target smaller companies, go with cold email!

-These are the best (and only) 4 B2B lead generation channels that you should consider for your main lead gen system in 2025.
+These are the best (and only) 4 B2B customer acquisition channels that you should consider for your main lead gen system in 2025.

 Things like: